-Memory and registers both increase processor’s working speed.
-Processor’s speed can be enhanced by increasing the registers in CPU or by using registers of high bit capacity.
-Similarly, by increasing the actual main memory of the computer can cause CPU to process fast.
-Memory is usually called as Random-Access Memory or primary memory.
+In this article, we will discuss the difference between memory and registers.
+Both of these increase the processor’s working speed.
+The processor’s speed can increase by increasing the registers in the CPU or by using registers of high bit capacity.
+Similarly, increasing the actual main memory of the computer can cause the CPU to process faster.
+We call this memory Random Access Memory (RAM) or primary memory.

-Although both memory and register are used to increase processor’s speed, but both have differences in their actual working.
-Register holds the program that is being processed by the CPU whereas the main memory/RAM holds the data or instructions that are required by the CPU for execution of the program.
+Although both of these can increase a processor’s speed, they have differences in their actual working.
+Register holds the program that the CPU is processing, whereas main memory (RAM) holds the data or instructions that the CPU requires for the execution of a program.

-The complete definition and details of both memory and registers is given below:
+The complete definition and details of both memory and registers are given below:

-Computer memory is a kind of computer storage space/device that stores the data temporarily.
-It can be categorized in two types:
+Computer memory is a kind of computer storage space or device that stores data temporarily.
+It is categorized into two types:

 - Secondary/Permanent Memory